Richard Wright (musician): Late 1970s–early 1980s: Conflict and departure from Pink Floyd

 Wright recorded his first solo album, Wet Dream, in early 1978 in Super Bear Studios, France, which featured the Pink Floyd touring guitarist Snowy White and the former King Crimson saxophonist Mel Collins.
 Several songs on the album refer to his holiday home in Lindos.
 The album was released in September to minimal commercial success.

-Wright's contributions diminished in the late 1970s as Waters began to dominate the writing process.
+Wright's contributions to Pink Floyd recordings diminished in the late 1970s as Waters began to dominate the writing process.
 Animals (1977) was the first Pink Floyd album without songwriting credits for Wright.
 By the time the group recorded The Wall in 1979, Waters had become frustrated that Wright was not contributing but was claiming an equal share of production royalties.
 Wright refused to catch up on the recording backlog as his first marriage had deteriorated and he had not seen enough of his children, deciding family was more important.
 He said later: "Both myself and Dave… had little to offer, through laziness or whatever.
 Looking back, although I didn't realise it, I was depressed."

 Waters considered suing Wright, but decided it would be easier for Wright to leave at the end of the project.
 Wright spoke with Gilmour, who said he would back him to stay in the band but felt he had contributed little to the album.
 Wright agreed to leave, but would finish the album and accompanying tour.
 Waters, Gilmour, producer Bob Ezrin, composer Michael Kamen and session player Fred Mandel also played keyboard parts on The Wall.
 Wright generally went into the studio late at night when the other band members were not there.
 He was not credited for his parts on the first pressings on the album, which was later corrected.

 Wright's departure from Pink Floyd was not publicly confirmed until years later.
 As he was retained as a salaried session musician during the Wall tour, most fans were unaware that he was no longer a member.
 He recalled: "I put everything I could into the performances, and I think Roger approved of that.
 We would talk civilly to each other.
 It wasn't too bad at all."
 Though he remained angry about his treatment by Waters, he said he was not sad to leave Pink Floyd as "the band had lost any feeling of communication and camaraderie by this time ...
 It was a band that I felt was falling to pieces — which of course it did."

 Wright was the only member of Pink Floyd to profit from the Wall tour, since the net loss had to be borne by the band members.
 He did not attend the 1982 premiere of the film of Pink Floyd—The Wall.
 In 1983, Pink Floyd released The Final Cut, the only Pink Floyd album on which Wright does not appear.
 His absence from the album credits was the first time fans realised he had left.